 |416||Downtown Seattle to Edmonds|

 Routes, 116, 196, and 416 serve Edmonds Station, the combined Train and Bus station in downtown Edmonds.
 Buses on route 196 travel between Edmonds Station and Alderwood Mall from about 6:00 am to 10:00 pm Monday through Friday, running about every 30 minutes.

 The Burlington Northern Railroad tracks run through Edmonds near the waterfront.
 Both Amtrak and Sounder (Sound Transit commuter service) use these tracks.

 The Sounder commuter train, part of Sound Transit, runs four times from Edmonds (actually starting in Everett, stopping at Mukilteo and Edmonds) to Seattle each weekday morning and four times from Seattle to Edmonds (and beyond to Everett) each evening.
 For schedule information for morning runs soutbound to Seattle Click here.
 For schedule information for evening runs northbound from Seattle Click here.

-Additionally, two Amtrak runs each direction take commuters for the same fare as Sounder.
+Additionally, two Amtrak runs each direction take commuters.
 That schedule information is also on the schedule pages referenced above.

 Amtrak stops in Edmonds on runs both north and south between Seattle and Vancouver, BC.

 I've taken Amtrak to Portland, Oregon, for a weekend several times.
 Each time I left mid-morning Friday and had a very enjoyable ride, arriving in Portland mid-afternoon.
 The route follows the waterfront much of the way, and you get a different view from the train than you do from a car on the freeway (not to mention the relief from hassling with traffic).
 The return trip left Portland mid afternoon and arrived back in Edmonds in the evening.